WyattBlue/auto-editor/resources/docs.md

 ```

 ## Caching In
-Every video needs to be split into a jpeg sequence and a wav file, but what if you want to use the same video but use different parameters.
+Some videos need to be converted to a jpeg image sequence before hand but this can take awhile.
+What if you want to use the same video but use different parameters.
 That's where caching comes in.
 The jpeg sequence and the audio are stored away in the .CACHE folder, ready to be used again if it is right.

 The .CACHE folder can take quiet a bit of space so if you want to delete the folder and all its contents, run this command.